1. Mining malware gains its popularity

 The unprecedented success of the WannaCry (WannaCrypt) ransomware family showed the authors of malicious software an easy way to infect computers over the network.
 Moreover, they discovered that most a computer users don’t work on the latest version of Windows OS, which makes them easy money in the hands of skillful cybercriminals.

 Of course, the authors of CoinMiner took advantage of this opportunity.
 After all, it is enough to infect somehow one computer in the network to distribute the miner to all the others.
 And this is a noticeable increase in the mining bot-net.

 And that is exactly what happened.
-Some time ago, all the major anti-virus vendors reported about using the exploit EnernalBlue in conjunction with the miners.
+Some time ago, all the major antivirus vendors reported using the exploit EnernalBlue in conjunction with the miners.
 We also noticed the presence of exploits from the hacker group ShadowBrokers in conjunction with CoinMiner on users’ systems.
 GridinSoft detects such utilities as Virtool.ShadowBrokers.

-Let’s remind, the exploit EnernalBlue allows you to remotely execute code in kernel mode on a networked computer using vulnerabilities in the SMB v1 protocol.
+Let’s remind you that the exploit EnernalBlue allows you to remotely execute code in kernel mode on a networked computer using vulnerabilities in the SMB v1 protocol.
 Together with the latest Windows updates, Microsoft forcibly turns off this protocol.

 3. Mining software bundled with your browser.
 Really?